weissri/Robotics-Learning/README.md

 # Robotics Learning App
- - The app will take images process them into reinforcement learning instructions.
+ - The app will take images and process them into reinforcement learning instructions.
  - Through trial and error, goal oriented and imitation learning.
  - The Robot receiving intstructions will receive instructions through optimal policy.
  - Through constant sweeps of the policy and value space we can obtain an optimal policy.